PabloIbannez/VLMP/docs/ModelExtensions.rst

 	  - Description
 	  - Type
 	  - Default
+	* - K
+	  - Spring constant for boundary conditions
+	  - float
+	  -
+	* - helixPitch
+	  - Pitch of the helix
+	  - float
+	  -
 	* - helixInnerRadius
 	  - Inner radius of the helix
 	  - float
 	  -
+	* - eps
+	  - Helix handedness (1 for right-handed, -1 for left-handed)
+	  - float
+	  -
+	* - helixRadius
+	  - Radius of the helix
+	  - float
+	  -
-	* - nTurns
+	* - nPointsHelix
-	  - Number of turns in the helix
+	  - Number of points to discretize the helix
 	  - int
 	  -
 	* - nz